inikishev/torchzero-old/README.md

 - Newton's root finding method
 - Caputo fractional derivative optimizer

 All of those are available in `optim` submodule and work like any other pytorch optimizer.
 For small problems (1-10 parameters, FDSA or SPSA may work well; for more parameters SPSA is much faster because it only needs 2 evaluations per step.
 For very large number of parameters, around >10000, I found that RandomOptimizer + AdamW works best.
 First order and root finding methods are to be tested (I made sure they work though).
-Most algorithms use `foreach` operations (optionally, controlled by `foreach` argument), which in makes them a bit more efficient.
+Most algorithms use `foreach` operations (optionally, controlled by `foreach` argument), which makes them a bit more efficient.